wfjvdham/wildcard_ek/README.md

-# wildcard_ek
+# Wildcard ek
-Website that shows the current standing for the last wildcard for the EK beachvolleybal
+Website that shows the current standing for the last wild card for the EK beachvolleybal.
+It scrapes the necessary data from eredivisiebeach.nl and calculates the current standings by taking the 4 best results of a team.
+It also calculates the maximum number of point a team can get by winning all the remaining tournaments.
+This way you can see which teams are still in the running and which not.